 Two-factor authentication (2FA) adds an extra layer of security to your University accounts.
-Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from accessing your accounts, even if they know your password.
+Verifying your identity using a second factor (such as phones or mobile devices) prevents anyone but you from accessing your accounts, even if your password is stolen .

 How does it work?

-Once you’ve opted in to two-factor authentication, login in to supported services is as simple as accepting the notification on your phone, or entering a PIN from a text message or phone call.
-It’s as easy as 1-2-3:
+Once two-factor authentication is set up, logging into supported services will prompt further verification.
+This could be as simple as accepting a notification from your phone or entering a PIN from a text or phone call.

 1. Enter your password

 2. Use your password to verify your identity

 3. You're securely logged on